Autism Unlimited

 How Autism Unlimited ranks

-Autism Unlimited ranks 16th to work for out of charities.
+Autism Unlimited ranks joint 61st to work for out of charities.

-Rankings are based on Breakroom Ratings for employers with 5 or more quiz responses, accurate as of 25 March 2023.
+Rankings are based on Breakroom Ratings for employers with 5 or more Breakroom Quiz responses, accurate as of 23 April 2025.

 Autism Unlimited job reviews